Drowsy Driving Safety Talk

 Causes for Drowsy Driving

-- Lack of sleep- The amount of things we have going on in our lives can make it hard to get plenty of sleep.
-A Gallup Poll done in 2013 reported that 40% of Americans get less than 7 hours of sleep.
+- Lack of sleep- The number of things we have going on in our lives can make it hard to get plenty of sleep.

 - Medical issues- Certain medical issues or health conditions can bring the onset of drowsiness even if a person has had plenty of sleep.
 One common example is thyroid issues.